rachelgabrielli-pm/lucio-r2/README.md

 The most important leading indicator is the simplest: **does the partner's credit program manager reply to the digest?**

 A reply means they read it, found it useful, and want to go deeper.
-That is the signal that Lucio is creating real value — not just sending a report no one reads.
+That is the signal that Lucio is creating real value, not just sending a report no one reads.

 ---